Devonshire Collective is a small organisation committed to hiring and nurturing excellent people.

 Volunteers are not placed in roles that are essential to our core operations, ensuring they do not replace paid opportunities.

-Free, after school art group every Tuesday of term time only for 6–11’s for Networx registered families only.
+Free, after school art group every Tuesday for 6–11’s for Networx registered families only.

 A weekly art course for 6–11’s.
 We will cover both 2D and 3D work with a variety of painting, drawing, collage, mixed media, and building a personal sketchbook to keep.